CheAhMeD/ESP32_HotPlate/README.md

 - FAN Driving Circuit (100uF Polorized Capacitor + 1K Omh Resistor + BD139 BJT Transistor + 1N4007 Diode) **Or Similar**
 - Passive Buzzer ([AliExpress](https://www.aliexpress.com/item/1005006237096111.html))
 - Push Button (Any)
+##### Optional
+- Custom PCB to house everything.
+(I designed one using KiCad if any one is interested drop me a message)

 ## Authors